ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 - <strong>BCrypt:</strong> We implemented secure authentication of passwords using BCrypt.
 BCrypt is designed to be computationally intensive, making it resistant to brute-force attacks.
 Its salt functionality adds an extra layer of security by ensuring that identical passwords have different hashes.
 Also using this module ensures that users can rest assured that the developers of the website don't have any knowledge of sensitive user information like their passwords as they are end-to-end encrypted.
 Compared to simpler hashing algorithms like MD5 or SHA-1, BCrypt offers enhanced security suitable for modern applications.

 ### Enhanced user experience:
 - <strong>Fully responsive:</strong> The website is fully responsive to screen size.
-User will enjoy using our service on various devices.
+Users will enjoy using our service on various devices.
 - <strong>Social media:</strong> Integration with various social media allows our users to share their favorite movies easily with friends and the world.

 <hr></hr>

 ## Next Steps:
 - Currently, the project only recommends movies to users, and all the features are curated according to this.
-In the future, we aim to add support for TV Shows and Blogs as well so that the project can be transformed from a Movie Recommendation System to a Content Exploration System.
+In the future, we aim to add support for TV shows and blogs so that the project can be transformed from a movie recommendation system to a content exploration system.
 - We also plan to integrate machine-learning techniques to provide personalized movie recommendations based on user preferences, viewing history, and ratings.
 This would enable us to provide more unique feedback to users like what sentiment of movies they like and provide them with interactive displays to visualize their preferences.
 - We plan to include a push notification system where users can submit their email addresses and every time a piece of content is published, the user can get notified of this based on their preferences via email.
 - A really really stretch requirement we have is to add a voice recognition system that would allow for touchless user experiences and people can just sit back, talk to the website about what they want, and let the app do the work for them.